Ahmed-Arafat10/Git/Git.md

 $ git rebase -i HEAD~3
 > i: stands for interactive rebase

-- Then subititite for [r -> reward] insted of [pick] in commit you want to change its message then save and close editor
+- Then substitute for [r -> reward] instead of [pick] in commit you want to change its message then save and close editor